 He, therefore, had these two conditions well in mind and began looking for land.
 This land, he found here.
 It had a total surface area of 30 hectares and it had been on sale for 7 years.
 Nobody wanted it, and it is said that this was exactly what he needed.

 François Spoerry had to fight for another four long years to obtain the building permit.
-In June 1966, that the first houses were built out of the sand.
-In barely four years, the swamp became an interlacing of peninsulas and canals, a mosaic of streets and squares which draw a real village.
+It was in June 1966 that the first houses were built out of the sand.
+In barely four years, the swamp became an interlacing of peninsulas and canals, a mosaic of streets and squares which create a real village.

 François Spoerry dream wasn’t to build only a marina.
 It was not just to be able to park his boat.
 He really wanted a community life.
 A life where we can go shopping, get together, go partying.
 There was, for example, a common house, yachts clubs, a cinema, a school and a church.